 White Chocolate Peppermint Rice Krispies Treats take only minutes to make and are perfect for cookie platters, parties and more!
 Take them to your next holiday party — they’ll disappear quickly!

-I love Rice Krispie Treats any time of year, but this variation might just be my favorite!
+I love Rice Krispie Treats any time of year, but this variation might just be my favorite – especially during the holiday season!
 The combination of white chocolate and peppermint is not only delicious, but beautiful and festive.

-These christmas rice krispie treats are a great treat to make in advance for any holiday event.
-They’re perfect for Christmas parties, cookie exchanges, dessert platters, and potlucks.
+These Christmas rice krispie treats are an easy treat to make in advance for any holiday event.
+They’re perfect for Christmas parties, a cookie exchange, dessert platters, and potlucks.

 Ingredients You’ll Need

 Here are a few notes on the ingredients for this recipe:

 - Crispy rice cereal – To keep these delicious treats gluten-free I usually use the kind from Aldi or Malt-o-Meal.
 Of course regular Rice Krispies work great if you don’t need these to be gluten-free.

 - White chocolate chips – I usually use the kind from Trader Joes.
 Nestle has dairy-free white chocolate chips.
 You also might like this white chocolate popcorn.

 - Peppermint candies – I usually buy starlight mints or candy canes, then crush them with a rolling pin